 This particular capacitor doesn’t come with a pre-made shaft so I had to draw one.
 First I printed it in plastic then I decided to have it manufactured in aluminum for an extra $10.

 The enclosure I used is of the same kind I used on my other loop, but a bit smaller in size.
 I’m still using N connectors for the radiator disconnects and ethernet for the control wires.
 The stepper motor is a simple 38mm NEMA 17.
 Because of the small capacitor size, no micro-stepping nor gears are needed.
-I also tried using a 23mm stepper but that size would work unreliably due to lack of adequate torque.
+I also tried using a 23mm stepper but that size worked unreliably due to lack of adequate torque.

 I have designed a simple support to hold the capacitor and the stepper in axis.
 The support can be printed on most 3D printers and on a large variery of materials without supports.